digital-trails/digital-trails.org/src/deletion.md

     1. A statement that you wish to delete your data
     2. Your full name
     3. The name of the study to delete data from
+ 3. We will respond within a week to confirm when all of your data was deleted